 Bayer solutions for weed management

-Protect your corn when it is most vulnerable by taking a zero tolerance approach and controlling weeds before they go to seed.
-Rittemann recommends using a two-pass herbicide program of Corvus® tankmixed with atrazine, followed by DiFlexx® DUO tankmixed with Roundup PowerMAX®.
+Protect your corn when it is most vulnerable by controlling weeds before they go to seed.
+Rittemann recommends using Corvus® herbicide tankmixed with Harness® Xtra herbicide, followed by DiFlexx® DUO herbicide tankmixed with Roundup PowerMAX® herbicide.

-Corvus, tankmixed with atrazine, provides overlapping sites of action for control of weeds pre-emergence.
-With as little as a half-inch of rain, Corvus reactivates to wipe out tough, resistant weeds.
+Corvus, tankmixed with Harness Xtra, provides four distinct sites of action for control of weeds pre-emergence.
+With as little as a half-inch of rain, Corvus reactivates to help wipe out tough, resistant weeds.
 “Corvus kills weeds before they are out of the ground and takes out any weeds that have already emerged,” said Rittemann.
 “This minimizes the weeds that emerge with the corn plants and gives them an early start on acquiring nutrients before they engage in any shade avoidance response due to weeds.”

-When used as part of a zero tolerance, two-pass herbicide program, Corvus and DiFlexx Duo effectively take out and control tough weeds to protect corn at its most vulnerable.
+When used as part of a two-pass herbicide program, Corvus, tankmixed with Harness Xtra, and DiFlexx Duo, tankmixed with Roundup PowerMAX, help to effectively take out and control tough weeds to protect corn at its most vulnerable.